alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Guillermo (who now is an Erlang wizard) even implemented a connection pool, in case the servers were running out of connections.
 Nothing worked.
-Also, tests were a bit disruptive since we had to run them on production, so at the time we just waited to have a bigger motivation.
+Also, tests were a bit disruptive since we had to run them directly on production, so at the time we just waited to have a bigger motivation.
 That moment had now come.